Protection arrangements – frequently asked questions

-Q5.
-What is the normal pension age (NPA) in the 2008 section?
+Q6.
+What is the normal pension age (NPA) in the 2008 Section?

 A. Age 65 for everyone.

-A. Full Protection is not being compelled to move to the new Scheme on 1 April 2015 and instead continuing to remain in your existing section of the Scheme.
+A. Full Protection is not being compelled to move to the 2015 Scheme at any point and instead continuing to remain in your existing section of the 1995/2008 Scheme.

-Q7.
-How is tapered Protection different to full Protection?
+Q8.
+How is Tapered Protection different to Full Protection?

-A. Tapered Protection means you will join the new 2015 Scheme not immediately but from a date determined by your age in years and months as at 1 April 2012.
+A. Tapered Protection means you will join the 2015 Scheme but from a date later than 1 April 2015, determined by your age in years and months as at 1 April 2012.

-A. Yes you will lose Protection if you leave NHS employment or the Scheme before or on or after 1 April 2012 and do not rejoin within 5 years.
+A. Yes you will lose Protection if you leave NHS employment or the Scheme before or on or after 2 April 2012 and do not rejoin within five years.

-A. Members of the 1995 section entitled to full Protection cannot opt out of it.
-Members of the 2008 section eligible for Protection will be given a one-off option, to be known as ‘Your Choice on Protection’, to opt-out of the Protection arrangements and transfer to the new 2015 scheme.
-This is because it is possible that, if you do not receive promotional pay increases before retirement, the higher accrual rate in the 2015 scheme could deliver a bigger pension than the 2008 section.
+A. Members of the 1995 Section entitled to Full Protection cannot opt out of it.
+Members of the 2008 Section eligible for Protection are currently being given a one off option, known as ‘Option to Give Up Protection’, to opt out of the Protection arrangements and transfer to the 2015 Scheme.
+This is because it is possible that, if these members do not receive pay increases before retirement, the higher build up rate in the 2015 Scheme could deliver a bigger pension than the 2008 Section.

-Q11.
-When will members of the 2008 section have to decide whether to opt-out of the Protection arrangements?
+Q12.
+When will members of the 2008 Section have to decide whether to opt out of the Protection arrangements?